Asthma Management in California, Washington and Oregon

 Asthma is a prevalent lung condition that affects more than 25 million Americans of all ages.
 If you or your child has asthma, the doctors at Columbia Asthma & Allergy Clinic offer customized treatment to manage your condition.
-Columbia Asthma & Allergy Clinic has 13 convenient locations across state lines in Fremont, Oakland, Redwood City, Sunnyvale, San Mateo, and San Leandro, California; Clackamas and Gresham, Oregon; Bellevue, Fishers Landing, Longview, and Salmon Creek, Washington; and Eagle, Idaho.
+Columbia Asthma & Allergy Clinic has 13 convenient locations across state lines in Fremont, Oakland, Redwood City, Sunnyvale, San Mateo, California; Clackamas and Gresham, Oregon; Bellevue, Fishers Landing, Longview, and Salmon Creek, Washington; and Eagle, Idaho.
 Call or schedule a consultation online today.

 Asthma Q & A

 Asthma is a chronic inflammatory condition that affects your lungs.
 It causes swelling and increased mucus production in your airways, which makes it challenging to move air in and out of your lungs.
 As a result, you may experience symptoms that include:

 Asthma symptoms vary in severity and may come and go.
 In many cases, upper respiratory infections like the common cold can make your symptoms worse.
 Additionally, allergies, exercise, and cold air can intensify your symptoms.

 What are the risk factors for asthma?

 Medical researchers don’t fully understand what causes asthma.
 However, your risk of asthma is higher if you have a family history of the disease.
 Additionally, health conditions such as allergies, respiratory infections, and obesity also increase your chances of developing asthma.